nazmieievilya/ToDo-app-build-on-Redux.js/README.md

 ## What I`ve learn?

-There are a lot of technologies which can be handy and useful while building React websites, such as
+There are a lot of technologies which can be handy and useful while building React websites, such as:

 ### `Bootstrap`